 An easement is a right to use land belonging to a third party in a particular way or to prevent the owner of that land from using it in a certain manner.
-An example of an easement is a right of way.
+An example would be a right of way.

 Can someone have an easement over their own land?

 No. There must be two parcels of land owned or occupied by two different parties.
-One parcel of land will have the benefit of the easement and the other parcel will bear the burden of the easement.
+One parcel of land will have the benefit of the easement and the other parcel will bear the burden.

-If someone has the right to cross another person’s land by virtue of an easement, can they prevent the owner from using that land?
+If someone has the right to cross another person’s land can they prevent the owner from using that land?

 No. An easement is a right over someone else’s land, not a means of preventing the owner of the using the land.

-Can an easement be enforced against a future buyer?
+Can easements be enforced against a future buyer?

 Yes.
 If the person with the right of way over his land sells that land then the right of way can be enforced against any future owner.